EpicMonopoly/EpicMonopoly.github.io/_docs/rule.md

 ### Alliance and Country

 There are two alliances, Asia, America & Europe.
-They have four countries respective.
+They have four countries respectively.

 - Asia: China, Japan, India, Russia
-- America & Europe: United States, Canada, United Kingdom, German.
+- America & Europe: United States, Canada, United Kingdom, Germany.

 If an enterprise enters a spot which own by his/her alliance, the owner should charge 90% of original value.
 If the number of countries of two alliances is different, the larger alliance owner should charge 92% of original value.